 Proper care, including daily brushing and biannual visits to our office, will be necessary to ensure the longevity of your porcelain veneers, but this can often be accomplished without altering or adding additional and time-consuming steps to your daily oral hygiene routine.

 To extend the life expectancy of your veneers and to prevent decay from forming undeath your restorations, it is important to brush after every meal, when you wake, and before you go to bed at night.
 Flossing should accompany your morning and nighttime brushing.
 Be sure to use a nonabrasive toothpaste and a soft-bristled toothbrush to prevent damaging veneers – particularly if you have a thinner option such as a DURAthin Veneers or Lumineers.
 Mouthwash containing strong astringents like alcohol should also be avoided to help prevent damage to the bonding resin that holds veneers in place.

-Dr. Wilcox will cover individual care instructions and examine your veneers for damage during your regularly scheduled cleanings and examinations.
+Dr. Tenney will cover individual care instructions and examine your veneers for damage during your regularly scheduled cleanings and examinations.